Fluffy9/HarbergerTaxUI/src/assets/custom/docs/Section5/Title.md

-# Benefits of Harberger Taxes
+# Use Cases for Partial Common Ownership